onitu/onitu/docs/configuration.rst

 type
   :values:
      To be defined.
 One or more media types as defined in rfc6838.
-Incomplete types such as "example" instead of "example/media_type" should be accepted.
+Incomplete types such as "example/*" instead of "example/media_type", 'example/predicate.*' or '*/example' are be accepted.
   :default:
      If not specified all types will be accepted.
   :what: